iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fixed Point Dynamics of Lipschitz Operators.md

 ---
 ### **Illustrative Examples**

-We propose examples to illsutrate different type of behaviors of the fixed point sequences based on the dislacement vectors:
+We propose examples to illustrate different type of behaviors of the fixed point sequences based on the displacement vectors:
 1. $\mathbf 0\in \text{rng}(I - T)$.
    1. The operator $I$.
 Convergence on the iterates.
    2. Skew 90 degree rotation.